Typicality of periodic optimization over an expanding circle map: Shyness of non-periodic Sturmian-like maximization

 \section{Shyness of non-periodic Sturmian-like maximization}

-In this section, we shall complete the proof of the Main Theorem, and from now on $\mathcal{H}$ denotes a Banach space as in the Main Theorem.
+In this section, we shall complete the proof of Theorem~\ref{thm:main}, and from now on $\mathcal{H}$ denotes a Banach space as in Theorem~\ref{thm:main}.
+We shall assume without loss of generality that $T\in \mathcal{E}^\omega$ satisfies $T(\pi(0))=\pi(0)$.
 The main step is to prove the following Theorem~\ref{thm:prevalent}.
-Recall $K(f)$ defined in \eqref{eqn:setK} and $\mathcal{H}_{per},\mathcal{H}_{\#}$ defined in \eqref{eqn:per and sharp}; here and in the following we drop the dependence on $T$ in these notations.
-Also recall $\mathcal{H}_{st}$ defined in \eqref{eqn:st set} and $\mathcal{H}_{sc}$ defined in \eqref{eqn:H0}, and denote
+Recall $K(f)$ defined in \eqref{eqn:setK} and the notations below (here and in the following we drop their dependence on $T$):